prashantjagtap2909/GCP/Modules/module3.md

 - Users not responsible for hardware or software updates

-Here we have learned about the cloud services visit [next module](https://github.com/prashantjagtap2909/GCP/blob/main/Modules/module4.md)
+Here we have learned about the cloud services, visit [next module](https://github.com/prashantjagtap2909/GCP/blob/main/Modules/module4.md)